Kotlin/kotlinx.coroutines/coroutines-guide.md

 > You can get full code [here](core/kotlinx-coroutines-core/src/test/kotlin/guide/example-cancel-04.kt)

-Both [join] and [cancelAndJoin] wait for all the finalization actions to complete, so the example above produces the following output:
+Both [join][Job.join] and [cancelAndJoin] wait for all the finalization actions to complete, so the example above produces the following output:

 ```text
 I'm sleeping 0 ...